National Shed Awards

-AMSA’s National Men’s Shed Awards give the Men’s Shed community an opportunity to recognise the outstanding work of Men’s Sheds around Australia.
+AMSA’s National Shed Awards give the Men’s Shed community an opportunity to recognise the outstanding work of Men’s Sheds around Australia.
 Supported by AMSA’s major partner Fair Dinkum Builds, the Awards look for Sheds and efforts of all sizes to celebrate the simple greatness of Men’s Sheds from all over the country.
+Nominations for the 2026 Shed Awards are now open, and close on Thursday 18 December 2025.

-- Men’s health – promoting men’s health and wellbeing
+- Healthy Shed, Healthy Blokes Award – promoting men’s mental and/or physical health and wellbeing

-Award winners are announced alongside the recipient of the Ted Donnelly Lifetime Contribution Award at the AMSA National Gathering every two years.
+Winners will be announced alongside the recipient of the Ted Donnelly Lifetime Contribution Award at the 11th AMSA National Men’s Shed Gathering.

 SUSTAINABILITY: Men’s Shed Wagga Wagga NSW